-Portuguese capital markets are organised following domestic legislation codified in the Securities Code (CVM) and European regulations and directives.
-The Portuguese stock Exchange, Euronext Lisbon, is part of the Euronext Group.
+Portuguese capital markets are organised following domestic legislation codified in the Securities Code (Código de Valores Mobiliários, CVM) and European regulations and directives.
+The Portuguese stock Exchange, Europeat Lisbon, is part of the European regulations.

 Portugal was the pioneer in establishing a countrywide ATM network, which allows the withdrawal of cash, money transfers and other services across the country.